2006 United States House of Representatives elections in Mississippi: District 2

+Predictions

 District 3

 In a repeat of the 2004 race, Republican incumbent Charles "Chip" Pickering, Jr. had no Democratic challenger, but faced independent Jim Giles and Reform Party candidate Lamonica Magee.
 This Republican-leaning district starts in the lower western part of the state and goes through the Jackson suburbs and up to east central Mississippi.
 Pickering was first elected in 1996 after the retirement of long-time incumbent Sonny Montgomery (D).
-The only strong challenge he has faced so far was in 2002 when re-apportionment caused Mississippi to lose a House seat.
+The only strong challenge he has faced so far was in 2002 when reapportionment caused Mississippi to lose a House seat.
 Pickering was pitted against Democrat Ronnie Shows, the two-term incumbent in the old 4th District; Pickering won with over 60% of the vote.
 The only candidates running against him this year are independent candidate Jim Giles, an organic farmer and ex-systems engineer known for his white supremacist views, and Reform Party candidate Lamonica Magee.